joheenc/CDSS_Datathon/README.md

 "# CDSS_Datathon"

-Our project for the CDSS Data Science Hackathon.
-See "Final Presentation.pdf" for details!
+Our project for the CDSS Data Science Hackathon, sept 2019.
+See "Final_Presentation.pdf" for details.